leanpub/default-new-book-content/README.md

-# This is the default new book content
+# This is the default new book content for writing in plain text!

 This repository contains some default content that can be added to a new Leanpub book so you can make your first book preview.